ncolin1999/Blogpad/README.md

 Project contains one sub app named as <b>blog</b>

-You can visit this <a href="http://blogpadncolin.herokuapp.com">link</a> for live view of this web app
+You can visit this <a href="http://blogpadncolin.herokuapp.com">link [the link might be slow so be patient]</a> for live view of this web app